yusuf1126/yusuf1126.github.io/_pages/contact.md

 excerpt: "Contact me"
 author_profile: true
 ---
 Contact information is below, including email and various web services.
-This is to make it easy for people to find me.
+This is to make it easy for finding me.

 --------
 * E-mail: yusuf[at]seu.edu.cn; xuan1126a[at]gmail.com